jeroenpeters1986/MMM-SolarEdgeLite/README.md

 # MMM-SolarEdgeLite
-A simple Solar Module for MagicMirror2 designed to integrate with a SolarEdge System
+A simple solar module for MagicMirror2 designed to integrate with a SolarEdge System

 ## Dependencies
   * A [MagicMirror<sup>2</sup>](https://github.com/MichMich/MagicMirror) installation